GavinHuttley/EnsemblLite/README.md

   ```
   <!-- [[[end]]] -->

-The following command uses 2 CPUs and has been safe on systems with only 16GB of RAM for 10 primate genomes, including homology data and whole genome:
+This step can be run in parallel, but the memory requirements will scale with the number of genomes.
+So we suggest monitoring performance on your system by trying it out on a small number of CPUs to start with.
+The following command uses 2 CPUs and has been safe on systems with only 16GB of RAM for 10 primate genomes, including homology data and whole genome alignments.

 ```shell
 $ cd to/directory/with/downloaded_data